 The Swedish r-word

-This project is financed by the Swedish Research Council (Reg no 2019-03291) and conducted by KuFo researchers Tobias Hübinette and Peter Wikström.
+The project is funded by the Swedish Research Council (Reg.
+No. 2019-03291), 2020–2023, and is conducted by the KuFo researchers Tobias Hübinette and Peter Wikström.